JaydeeCee/finder/README.md

 # finder
-An wallet application to pay for services
+A wallet application to pay for services using paystack APIs